 A single IP interface can have multiple IP addresses.
 For example, technologies such as IPMP enable multiple NICs to connect to the same IP link layer.
 That link can have one or more IP addresses.
 Additionally, IPv6-enabled interfaces have a link-local IPv6 address, at least one IPv6 routing address, and an IPv4 address for at least one interface.

 In such cases, applications must know which address to use especially when communicating with target systems.
 Address selection and ordering is the process by which the operating system selects and prioritizes the appropriate addresses to use to reach destination hosts.

-In this table, IPv6 prefixes (::1/128 and ::/0) take precedence over 6to4 addresses (2002::/16) and IPv4 addresses (::/96 and ::ffff:0:0/96).
+In the preceding table, IPv6 prefixes (::1/128 and ::/0) take precedence over 6to4 addresses (2002::/16) and IPv4 addresses (::/96 and ::ffff:0:0/96).
 Therefore, by default, the kernel selects the global IPv6 address of the interface for packets going to another IPv6 destination.
 The IPv4 address of the interface has a lower priority, particularly for packets going to an IPv6 destination.
 Given the selected IPv6 source address, the kernel also uses the IPv6 format for the destination address.

 Both IPv4-only and dual-stack IPv4/IPv6 systems must perform default address selection.
 In most circumstances, you do not need to change the default address selection mechanisms in this file.
 However, you might need to change the priority of address formats in certain cases such as the following:

 If the system has an interface that is used for a 6to4 tunnel, you can assign a higher priority to the 6to4 addresses.